kuiperzone/PupNet-Deploy/README.md

 Again, you will notice that macro variables are used.
 These are entirely optional here and simply mean, that as far as possible, deployment configuration data is specified in one place only (i.e. your `pupnet.conf` file).

-Hint: You can use PupNet to generate a metadata template file:
+Hint: You can use PupNet itself to generate a metadata template file:

     pupnet name --new meta